codevence/fair-wizard-guide/docs/applications/admin-center/automations/index.rst

 Automations are customizable pieces of code that adjust the behavior of FAIR Wizard when certain events occur.
 Currently, automations support events when user logs in via Single Sing On (OpenID or SAML).

+Users need the :ref:`Manage Automations<roles>` role permission to create and configure Automations.
+This permission also requires :ref:`Manage Settings<roles>`.

 .. figure:: automations/list.png

     List of Automations with possible actions.